 The Stages of Psychotherapy

-The stages of psychotherapy for emotional eaters often follow a certain course whether the person is anorexic, bulimic, or a binge eater.
+The stages of psychotherapy for emotional eaters often follow a certain course.
+It’s similar, whether the person is anorexic, bulimic, or a binge eater.
 I have identified four stages which most patients travel in recovery: Awareness, Exploration, Grief, and Integration.

 Many people work hard to deny that food is making their lives painful and unmanageable.
 Perhaps this is your story too.
 Hopefully, at some point, you will come across a helpful book on eating disorders or see a friend change and grow through therapy.
 This offers you hope that change is possible.
-You get curious about what makes you “tick” with food and begin to reflect on how your eating problems have colored so many aspects of your life – intimacy, self-care, friendships, health, your family and work life.
-You admit you are unhappy with bingeing, purging, starving, or chronic dieting and an inner yearning to make it better begins.
+You get curious about what makes you “tick” with food.
+And, you begin to reflect on how your food problems have colored so many aspects of your life.
+Intimacy, self-care, friendships, health, your family, and work.
+You admit you are unhappy with bingeing, purging, starving, or dieting and an inner yearning to get better begins.

 In this stage, you start to realize how inner un-named feelings have caused you to reach for food as a way to soothe and comfort yourself.
-You take a risk and disclose your story to safe, supportive people who will acknowledge your pain and help you learn to trust again.
-As you become able to share yourself, your feelings will unfreeze, you will realize you are not alone, and the feeling of being “on the outside looking in” begins to diminish.
+You take a risk and disclose your story to safe, supportive people.
+They will acknowledge your pain and help you learn to trust again.
+As you become able to share yourself, your feelings will unfreeze.
+You will realize you are not alone, and the feeling of being “on the outside looking in” begins to diminish.

-This grief stage is often the turning point in the recovery process because it hurts, and the temptation to return to emotional eating looms large.
+This grief stage is often the turning point in the recovery process because it hurts.
+The temptation to return to emotional eating looms large.
 In the grief stage, you are mourning for your inner child who felt hurt and betrayed and who learned to rely on the consolation of food more than relationships.
 Grieving is also a way to legitimize your pain by declaring, “I am justified to feel wounded and hurt.”

 When I came to therapy many years later and related my struggles with overeating, memories of that bird came back.
 It realized that I myself felt like that little bird—despite all my mother’s good intentions, she was unable to really care for anyone, herself included.
 These memories of the bird made me experience for the first time the shock and fear I had about my father’s death.
 The little robin had seemed so vulnerable and helpless.
 That bird was like my tender self that had to go underground with food because I could not trust anyone to take good care of me.”